jguille2/SnapInMoodle/README.md

 # Snap!
 Moodle plugins ![Snap! plugin picture](assets/snapMoodle.png)

+## This repo has all the info about Snap!
+Moodle plugins (developed in other repos) and it keeps the maintenance of the legacy plugins (to use Snap! old versions and some Snap! flavours).

 ## Add to your Moodle activities the ability to include Snap! projects
 - You can include **Snap!**, **Snap4Arduino**, **Beetleblocks**, **TurtleStitch** or your own Snap! customization
 - **Everything runs in your Moodle server** (users, projects...and even your Snap! distro)